SonikDropout/pryaniky-task/README.md

 ### `npm run backend`

 Runs backend server, listening on port 4000.
-App uses this server in oreder to retrive data from database.
+App uses this server in order to retrive data from database.